joyyjiang/dash-bayesian-ab-test/README.md

 ## Assumptions:
 1. it's built for ab testing metrics that have binary outcomes, eg conversion, retention, click-through, customer complaint etc.
-2. it assumes no prior knowledge about the metircs. it sets prior beta distribution's parameter to be alpha=beta=1. this way,  we let the data fully determine the posterior distribution, without mixing our bias in the process.
+2. it assumes no prior knowledge about the metircs. it sets prior beta distribution's parameter to be alpha=beta=1, which is called uninformative prior.
+This way,  we let the data fully determine the posterior distribution, without mixing our bias in the process.
+One drawback of setting uninformative prior is that it takes longer for the distribution to converge, but as we collect more data,  the distributions will converge to a similar degree as informative priors.

 ## Input: It takes 5 values